Foehammer82/tech-terrarium/README.md

 ## Dropped Services

 - Trino
-    - Reason: it's been giving me nothing but challenges and didn't just work out of the box with kafka, which was its whole point. will take a look at using flink next for stream processing.
+    - Reason: it's been giving me nothing but challenges and didn't just work out of the box with kafka, which was a main goal for me. will take a look at using flink next for stream processing.
 Definatly a nice tool, but the given the overhead of setting it up, it's not worth it for this project, and would be a tough to consider pushing for in an enterprise environment without a clear need (don't need a solution looking for a problem).